-- U.S. passport holders wishing to study a full academic year must obtain a visa for entry into Mexico and have a passport that is valid for at least 6 months from the anticipated date of return.
-Please consult the Mexican Embassy website or your Education Abroad advisor for more information.
-Students should pay careful attention to the amount of time required to obtain the visa.
+- U.S. passport holders must obtain a visa for entry into Denmark.
+Please consult the website of the Embassy of Denmark or your Education Abroad Advisor for more information.
+Students should pay careful attention to the amount of time required to obtain a visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.

 For More Information

 For additional information about the program, please contact:

 EA Peer Ambassadors, Education Abroad Resource Center, 315 Bradley Hall - Walk ins are welcome Monday-Friday 9am - 5pm